compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 practice, since it can be implemented using highly optimized matrix multiplication code.

+> **Commentary:**
+>
+> **since it can be implemented using highly optimized matrix multiplication code**: Since we can also compute attention using dot product,
+> we perfer it over additive attention as with the advent of GPUs, matrix multiplication
+> is done faster

 While for small values of $d_k$ the two mechanisms perform similarly, additive attention outperforms dot product attention